-The private health insurance sector in Malaysia is relatively new but is growing.
-In 1999, total expenditures by health insurance were 4.5% (Chee & Barraclough 2007).
-The percentage increased to 15% in 2006 (Central Bank of Malaysia 2005).
-Private health insurance coverage is usually limited to hospital inpatient treatment (either in a public or private hospital), and the patient is typically required to pay the hospital bill first and subsequently make a claim with the insurance company.
-To counter the effects of adverse selection, that is, when those with higher risks are more likely to take out insurance, all private health insurance is risk-rated.
-Higher risk individuals or patients with pre-existing conditions may be either precluded from insurance or face higher policy premiums.
-There are four common types of private health insurance: hospitalisation and surgical insurance, critical illness insurance, hospital income insurance and accidental and hospitalisation insurance (Pee 2008).
+of adverse selection i.e. when those with higher risks are more likely to take out insurance, all private health insurance is risk-rated.
+Higher risk individuals or patients with pre-existing conditions may either be precluded from insurance or face higher premiums for their policy.
+There are four common types of private health insurance: hospitalisation and surgical insurance, critical illness insurance, hospital income insurance and accidental and hospitalisation insurance (Pee, 2008).
 Hospitalisation and surgical insurance is the most popular private health insurance in Malaysia.

-Nevertheless, with private health insurance, the possibility exists that individuals have better information about their probability for illness than do insurance companies, which can lead to an adverse selection problem.
-Individuals may also spend more on health care because they know the cost of marginal expenditure is lowered by insurance.
-This can result in a moral hazard effect (Neudeck & Podczeck 1996; Feldstein 1973).
-For individuals, taking up private health insurance can significantly reduce out-of-pocket expenditures for health care treatment, especially in the private health sector, which charges higher fees.
-Normally, the co-payment is either 20% or 10% depending on the type of the private health insurance coverage purchased (Pee 2008).
+Nevertheless, with private health insurance there is a possibility that individuals have better information about their illness probability than insurance companies which can lead to an adverse selection problem.
+Individuals may also spend more on health care because they know the cost of marginal expenditure is lowered by insurance which can give rise to a moral hazard effect (Neudeck and Podczeck, 1996; Feldstein, 1973).
+For individuals, taking up private health insurance can significantly reduce the out-of-pocket expenditure for health care treatment especially in the private health sector which charges higher fees.
+Normally, the co-payment is either 20% or 10% depending on the type of the private health insurance cover purchased (Pee, 2008).

-Studies on market failure (either moral hazard or adverse selection) have been discussed in much of the previous literature (Rothschild & Stiglitz 1976; Buchanan, Keeler, Rolph & Holmer 1991; Manning & Marquis 1996; Rosset & Huang 1973; Manning, Newhouse, Duan, Keeler & Leibowitz 1987; Propper 1989, 1993; Newhouse 1993).
-Because all private health insurance is risk-rated and the insurance company can opt to terminate or not renew a health insurance policy, adverse selection may not be a strong feature of the private health insurance industry in Malaysia.
-The present study, however, might expect a moral hazard effect on utilisation associated with private health insurance and might observe selection behaviour by insurers.
+Studies on market failure (either moral hazard or adverse selection) have been discussed in much of the previous literature (Rothschild and Stiglitz, 1976; Buchanan et al., 1991; Manning and Marquis, 1996; Rosset and Huang, 1973; Manning et al., 1987; Propper, 1989, 1993; and Newhouse, 1993).
+Since all private health insurance is risk-rated and the insurance company can opt to either terminate or not renew the health insurance policy, adverse selection may not be a strong feature of the private health insurance industry in Malaysia.
+However, this study might expect a moral hazard effect on the utilisation associated with private health insurance and might observe selection behaviour by insurers.

-The present study estimates the importance of factors affecting the demand for private health insurance and how private insurance affects health care utilisation.
-The analysis uses the second and third National Health and Morbidity Surveys (NHMS), which were conducted in 1996 and 2006.
-A seemingly unrelated bivariate probit analysis is used to estimate the demand for private insurance and its effect on the utilisation of health care, which is defined as being admitted to either a private or public hospital.
+This study estimates the importance of factors affecting the demand for private health insurance and how private insurance affects health care utilisation.
+The analysis uses the Second and Third National Health and Morbidity Surveys (NHMS) which were conducted in 1996 and 2006.
+A seemingly unrelated bivariate probit analysis is used to estimate the demand for private insurance and its effect on the utilisation of health care which is defined as admission to hospital.
 In Malaysia, private health insurance coverage is usually limited to inpatient treatment or hospitalisation.
-The results show that taking up private health insurance is lower among disadvantaged individuals, such as those with lower income, a lower level of education, those living in less developed regions and the unemployed.
-The findings also show that health conditions have a very strong effect on the hospitalisation decision.
-Furthermore, the results demonstrate evidence of moral hazard in the 1996 date, but the effect is reduced considerably in the 2006 data.
-This might be explained by the newly introduced private health insurance industry in the market in the mid-1990s, which might have triggered higher demand for medical care.
+The results show that the taking up of private health insurance is lower among the disadvantaged such as individuals with lower income, lower level of education, living in less developed regions and being unemployed.
+The findings also show that health conditions have a very strong effect on hospitalisation decision.
+Furthermore the results demonstrate that there is evidence of moral hazard in 1996 but that the effect is considerably reduced in the 2006 data.
+This may be explained by the newly introduced private health insurance in the market in the mid 1990s that might have triggered higher demand for medical care.